This post may contain affiliate links.

 Families have to pay for a lot of people, so cheap is often good for families.
 In this case, cheap does not mean inferior, and you get a lot of extra included value on this day trip from Port Douglas.

 For a more expensive day on a luxury sailing catamaran, we recommend you book that day tour online here and check out the gorgeous boats.
 Again, this cruise is family-owned and eco-certified.
-This is a great day out, no doubt about it, but usually more expensive and with less time snorkeling.
+This is a great day out, no doubt about it, but usually more expensive and with less time snorkelling.
 I took this tour recently with my teens and had a great day.

 The outer reef and Low Isles are very different sites to snorkel and it is certainly interesting and worth doing both.